LucianoBentrup/Agenda_/README.md

 Need mpn install

-Debug by "npm run --android" on terminal
+Debug by "npm run --android" on terminal / Debug by "expo start --android" on terminal

 If want to try web: npx expo install react-native-web react-dom @expo/metro-runtime